microsoftgraph/msgraph-sdk-powershell/src/Education/v1.0/docs/Remove-MgEducationMeAssignmentResource.md

 ## SYNOPSIS
 Delete a specific educationAssignmentResource attached to an assignment.
 In general, only teachers in the class can remove a resource.
-However, teachers cannot remove resources marked as 'distributeToStudents', after the assignment has been published to students.
+However, teachers can't remove resources marked as 'distributeToStudents', after the assignment has been published to students.
+This API is available in the following national cloud deployments.

 ## SYNTAX